 Author Affiliations: Division of Undergraduate and Graduate Medical Education Policy and Standards, American Medical Association, Chicago, Ill.

-We used data mainly from the 2001-2002 Liaison Committee on Medical
+We used data from the 2000-2001 Liaison Committee on Medical Education

-Education Annual Medical School Questionnaire, which had a 100% response rate,
+Annual Medical School Questionnaire, which had a 100% response rate, and other

-to describe the status of US medical education programs.
-In 2001-2002, the
+sources to describe the status of medical education programs in the United

 States.
 In 2000-2001, the number of full-time medical school faculty members

 was 103 553, a 1.1% increase from 1999-2000.
 The 37 092 applicants

 for the class entering in 2000 represented a 3.7% decrease from the number

 of applicants in 1999.
 The majority of medical schools (58%) were in the process

 of major curriculum review and change during 2000-2001.
 In 72 schools (58%),

 students were required to pass both Steps 1 and 2 of the United States Medical